MUS 105: Music Theory through Performance and Composition

 MPP 213: Projects in Instrumental Performance: Chamber Music

-Instrumental chamber music class of the standard repertory of the 18th, 19th, and 20th centuries.
+Instrumental chamber music of the 18th, 19th, 20th and 21st centuries, both canonic and non-canonic.
 Preparation for performance of ensembles.
 Each ensemble’s repertoire will be determined in consultation with the instructors during the first week of classes.

 MUS 221: History of Western Choral Music